Greece Moments Greece Moments

 The archaeological site of Grammata

 Unfortunately, many of the very old inscriptions have disappeared over the years.
-Today you discover almost only “modern immortalizations”.
-The Bay of Grammata sparkles in the most beautiful shades of turquoise and is wonderful for refreshment.
+Today you’ll find almost only “modern immortalizations”.
+The Bay of Grammata sparkles in the most beautiful shades of turquoise and is wonderful for a refreshing swim.

 syros strände grammata beach